britco/stonewall/README.md

 		}
 	};

-You can also use the array syntax.
-This is useful when you want to specify a custom error message:
+There is also the array syntax.
+Use this if you want to specify a custom error message for a rule.
+You can do this like so:

 	rules = [
 		username: [
 			{